stevenc49/stevenc49.github.io/_problems/binaryTreeLevelOrder2.md

 Got the wrong answer even though it seems like I've been doing the same in the past.
 Review it tmr.

+Update: make sure to pop left.
+It makes a difference.

 ```
 Your input
 [3,9,20,null,null,15,7]